yegor256/blog/static/unsubscribed.md

 title: "Unsubscribed"
 date: 2016-03-26
 permalink: unsubscribed.html
-description:
+description: |
   Sorry to see you go.
-Keep in mind that you can always get back to the list, just email me.
+Keep in mind that you can always get back to the list, just email me: blog@yegor256.com.
 keywords:
   - unsubscribe
 ---